tobiasdemaine/bmap/README.md

 # bmap
-a Sites plugin tool for creating augmented projection installation in a web browser
+an artSite plugin tool for creating augmented projection installations in a web browser